aerobase/aerobase-js-sdk/packages/metrics-cordova/README.md

-## AeroGear Metrics Cordova plugin
+## AeroBase Metrics Cordova plugin

-Wrapper for existing cordova plugins that are being used for AeroGear metrics SDK.
+Wrapper for existing cordova plugins that are being used for AeroBase metrics SDK.

 ## Installation

 ```
-cordova plugin add @aerogear/cordova-plugin-aerogear-metrics
+cordova plugin add @aerobase/cordova-plugin-aerobase-metrics
 ```

 ## Using development version of plugin